mailpace/blog/content/blog/rails-7_1-and-docker.md

 There are also cool options like [HatchBox](https://www.hatchbox.io/) that can use any Ubuntu machine to get a Rails app up running quickly, with everything you typically need baked in.

-So it looks like the Pet-VM approach for deploying Rails Apps is finally going to die out.
+So it looks like the Pet Server approach for deploying Rails Apps is finally going to die out.
 But it does feel like there's a gap in examples, tutorials and services for deploying Rails apps with containers.
 Fingers crossed that Rails 7.1's Dockerfile will change this.